Geumseong Beom clan

 Geumseong Beom clan is one of the Korean clans.
-Their Bon-gwan is in Naju, South Jeolla Province.
-According to the research held in 2000, the number of Geumseong Beom clan’s member was 3316.
-Their founder was Beom Seung jo who was from Langya Commandery, China.
-Beom Seung jo entered Goryeo as a fatherly master of Princess Jeguk who had a marriage to an ordinary person planned by Chungnyeol of Goryeo in 1274.
-Beom Seung jo worked as ministry of rites (禮部, Lǐbu) in Yuan dynasty.
-Beom Yu su, a son of Beom Seung jo, was appointed as munha sirang pyeongjangsa in Goryeo.
-Beom Yu su made achievements as a commander during suppression of Jurchen people in 1334.
-Beom Yu su was awarded Gongsin and became Prince of Geumseong.
-Then, Beom Yu su officially started Geumseong Beom clan and made Geumseong, Geumseong Beom clan’s Bon-gwan.
+Their bongwan is in Naju, South Jeolla Province.
+According to the research held in 2000, the number of Geumseong Beom clan's members was 3316.
+Their founder was Beom Seung-jo who was from Langya Commandery in China.
+He entered Goryeo as a fatherly master of Princess Jeguk who had a marriage to arrangement with King Chungnyeol in 1274.
+Beom Seung-jo had worked in the Ministry of Rites in the Yuan dynasty.
+Beom Yu-su (范有睢), a son of Beom Seung-jo, was appointed as munha sirang pyeongjangsa in Goryeo.
+Beom Yu-su made achievements as a commander during the suppression of the Jurchens in 1334.
+He was recognized as a meritorious official (功臣) and became Prince of Geumseong.
+Then, Beom Yu-su officially started the Geumseong Beom clan and made Geumseong their bongwan.